 Verifiers for non-academic experiences (including activities and employment history) can be contacted at any time from the date of application submission until mid-April of the following year.
 Verifiers are contacted to confirm specifics of an activity and can also be contacted at random.
 Discrepancies between the details in your application and those confirmed by the verifier are noted and may affect your file.
 Applicants are strongly encouraged to ensure the information they provide is accurate.

-Applicants interested in pursuing medicine in northern, rural or remote communities are encouraged to complete the Rural and/or Northern Training section of the application, used to help determine the suitability of applicants for the Northern Medical Program and a select number of positions in the Southern Medical Program.
-Experiences in rural/remote/northern/Aboriginal settings, along with evidence of self-reliance, community ties, and relevant activities, factor into the assessment.
+Applicants interested in pursuing medicine in northern, rural or remote communities are encouraged to complete the Rural and/or Northern Training section of the application, used to help determine the suitability of applicants for the Northern Medical Program and a select number of positions in the Southern Medical Program and the Island Medical Program.
+Experiences in rural/remote/northern/Aboriginal settings, along with community ties and relevant activities, factor into the assessment.

 The Faculty of Medicine will interview a sub-set of applicants, based on results of file reviews of academic and non-academic evaluations.
 The interview is an important component of the admission process.
 The interview process follows the Multiple Mini-Interview (MMI) model which exposes an applicant to approximately 10 interviewers and requires that he/she deal with a carefully pre-selected scenario/situation within a determined timeframe.
 The interviewers typically consist of a combination of academics, clinicians, community representatives and UBC 3rd or 4th year medical students, representing diverse geographic areas of British Columbia.